izmyname/home_backup/README.md

 Extra programs used with i3 (aside from the ones from the default i3 config) - brightnessctl playerctl feh rofi ranger tty-clock unclutter maim claws-mail

-Terminal, browser and some other programs are set in /etc/environment as variables.
+Terminal (kitty), browser (qutebrowser) and some other programs are set in /etc/environment as variables.

+kitty theme - noirblaze

 <b>Symlinks:</b>